Shindand SuperCobra incident

-The Shindand SuperCobra incident refers to the downing of two Iranian Bell AH-1 SuperCobras by Soviet forces near Shindand, Herat Province.
+The Shindand SuperCobra incident involved the downing of two Iranian Bell AH-1 SuperCobras by Soviet forces near Shindand, Herat Province.
 It was the only air to air engagement between Soviet and Iranian forces in the Soviet-Afghan War that took place inside Afghanistan.

 Background

 During the Soviet-Afghan War, Iran supported the Shia Mujahideen, namely the Persian speaking Shiite Hazaras.
 One of these groups was the Tehran Eight, a political union of Afghan Shi'a.
-They were supplied predominately by the Islamic Revolutionary Guard Corps.
+They were supplied predominantly by the Islamic Revolutionary Guard Corps.
 This further strained the already tense relations between Soviet Union and Iran.

 Shootdown

 On 26 September 1988 two Iranian Air force Bell AH-1 SuperCobras intruded into Afghan airspace southeast of Shindand, Herat Province.
 Two Soviet MiG-23ML of the 120th Guards Fighter Aviation Regiment piloted by B. Gavrilov and V. Astakhov were dispatched.
 The MiGs fired R-24 missiles at the SuperCobras, destroying both and killing at least 3 personnel on board.